GregUtas/robust-services-core/README.md

 of the toolset is provided [here](docs/RSC-Cpp-Static-Analysis-Tools.md).

 ## Building an Executable
 RSC requires C++11.

-It is currently implemented on Windows, where it runs as a console application.
+RSC is currently implemented on Windows, where it runs as a console application.
 However, it defines an abstraction layer, in the form of generic C++ `.h`'s and platform-specific `.cpp`'s, that should allow it to be ported to other systems fairly easily.

 The directories that contain source code, and their dependencies, are listed in the comments that precede the implementation of [`main`](/rsc/main.cpp).
 RSC was